Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 weight: 1
 ---

 The Goauld agent supports multiple transport mechanisms to communicate with the server.
 If a transport fails, the agent automatically falls back to the next available method.

+## Supported transports

-The agent can attempt to connect to the server using several transports:
+The agent can connect using these transports (in default order):
 1. Direct SSH connection
 2. SSH over TLS
 3. SSH over WebSocket
 4. SSH over HTTP
 5. SSH over DNS
-6. SSH over QUIC (opt-in, not part of the default order — add `quic` to `--rssh-order` to enable it)
+6. SSH over QUIC (optional, requires `--rssh-order` configuration)

-By default, the agent only tries SSH, TLS, WebSocket, HTTP and DNS, in that order.
+## Default behavior

-For each transport protocol, the agent tries to establish a connection to the server, with a 60-second timeout (configurable using the `--ssh-timeout` flag).
-If the connection is established, the agent finalizes the connection.
+For each transport, the agent attempts connection with a 60-second timeout (configurable with `--ssh-timeout`).
+After exhausting all transports, the agent retries indefinitely by default.
+Each retry cycle starts from the beginning.

-Otherwise, the agent connects using the next transport protocol (configurable using `--rssh-order`, e.g. `--rssh-order=ssh,tls,ws,http,dns`, which is also the default order).

-If no connection has been established after a full loop, the agent will try again.
+## Configuration

+Transport order and retry behavior can be customized:
+- `--rssh-order`: Customize transport order (example: `--rssh-order=ssh,tls,ws,http,dns`)
+- `--max-retries`: Limit retry attempts (example: `--max-retries 5` stops after 5 failed cycles; default is unlimited)

 > [!NOTE]
-> `--rssh-order` also accepts a few additional values not covered by the six transports above: `browser` (see [Browser proxy](#browser-proxy)),  `bind`  (see [Agent binding](#agent-binding)) and `relay` (see [agent/relay]({{< ref "02-agent/03-relay" >}})).
+> `--rssh-order` also accepts these special values:
+> - `browser`: Use a browser-based tunnel (see [Browser proxy](#browser-proxy))
+> - `bind`: Bind to a local socket (see [Agent binding](#agent-binding))
+>
+> Relay agent routing is configured separately via `--relay-addr`, not through `--rssh-order` (see [agent/relay]({{< ref "02-agent/03-relay" >}})).

 ## Direct SSH connection